shanehowe/shanehowe/README.md

-- 👋 Hi, I’m @shanehowe
+- 👋 Hi, I’m @shanehowe I'm from Ireland and recently starting developing!
-- 👀 I’m interested in becoming a full-stack engineer
+- 👀 I’m currently working toward a career as a developer!
-- 🌱 I’m currently learning html, css, javascript and python
+- I’m currently learning HTML5, CSS3, JavaScript and Python3
+- I have also learned C and SQL!
-- 💞️ I’m looking for projects to help build my portfolio
+- I’m always looking for new projects to build to expand my knowledge -

 <!---
 shanehowe/shanehowe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.